 If you’re looking for a good read for your next flight or beach bum vacation, here’s a few of my favorite travel-related reads.
-My 10 Best Travel Memoirs by Women or Summer 2016 Reading List might also pique your interest.
+My post about the 10 Best Travel Memoirs by Women might also pique your interest.
 Here’s a few more of my favorite travel-related books:

 Whether you’re into travel blogging or blogging for some other topic, it pays to start off with a solid set of tools, like a solid design and good hosting.
 From there, add on tools to help you automate or manage your time better.

 There are many blogging and micro-blogging platforms out there, but none are as good as WordPress.
 WordPress has 2 versions: WordPress.com (free to use and hosted for free) and WordPress.org (free to use, but you need to find your own hosting).

 You might be tempted to start off on WordPress.com, but I don’t recommend it if your intent is to make money off your blog (even if it’s just a side hustle, not full-time).
 Cheap hosting can be found, and you’ll avoid the headache of eventually having to move to WordPress.org when your blog takes off.
 All the authority and trust built on your WordPress.com URL will be undone when you switch to a self-hosted domain and site.